Skip to main content

 Eval Surface Sync

-Diff-scoped automated review still happens through the dedicated review workflow and human validation, not through retired benchmark suites.
+Diff-scoped automated review happens through GitHub native review, Copilot automatic review, Claude pr-review, and human validation, not through retired benchmark suites.

 Lessons Learned